vijay-raghav/auto-repo/README.md

 ## auto-repo

-Creates a github repo from a local repo from the comfort of your shell.
+Creates a github repo from a local repo the shell.

 ## Setup